The 5 best Amazon deals you can get this Tuesday

 Prices were accurate at the time this article was published but may change over time.

-This article originally appeared on Reviewed: Amazon sale: Save on Sony WH-1000XM3 headphones, Legos and more today
+This article originally appeared on Reviewed: Amazon sale: Shop markdowns on at-home appliances, tech and more